-Sometimes a song can be uptempo and peppy, while also being crushingly sad, but sometimes a song is just crushingly sad.
-Many are based purely on their writer's imagination, but for these songs, real life proved far more depressing than anything a musician could come up with.
-These famous songs and memorable tracks might be upbeat or seem like a lot of fun, but they all have super sad and depressing backstories, that will have you rethinking using Van Halen's "Jump" on your pump up playlist.
+Sometimes a song can be uptempo and peppy while also being somewhat sad.
+However, sometimes a song is just.... sad.
+Many are based purely on the writer's imagination, but for these songs, real life proved far more depressing than anything a musician could come up with.
+These famous songs and memorable tracks might be upbeat or seem like a lot of fun, but they all have super sad and depressing backstories (in fact, you might end up rethinking the inclusion of Van Halen's "Jump" on your pump up playlist).

-You know Eric Clapton wrote "Tears in Heaven" about the passing of his son, but what about the song "Circus"?
-Plenty of upbeat pop songs like "99 Red Balloons" and "Semi-Charmed Life" are actually about pretty dark subjects, like nuclear annihilation and addiction.
-As well, a number of the songs with sad meanings on this list were released posthumously, after the artist passed on, usually from reasons related directly to their sad song lyrics.
+Moreover, plenty of upbeat songs like "99 Red Balloons" and "Semi-Charmed Life" are actually about pretty dark subjects, like Cold War tensions and addiction.
+A number of the songs with sad meanings on this list were released posthumously, after the artist passed on, usually from reasons related directly to their sad song lyrics.

-Here are songs that might be peppy, might be slow, might be epic - but all are based on really terrible things that actually happened.
-They might not seem like sad songs, but if you listen closely, you will likely shed a tear.
+Here are songs that are all based on really terrible things that actually happened.
+They might not seem like sad songs, but if you listen closely, you may shed a tear.
 Upvote the tracks and singles with the saddest true backstories below... but be sure to grab a box of tissues first.

-Pop band Fastball's only hit, "The Way” tells a romanticized version of a real story - about two old people disappearing.
+Pop band Fastball's only hit, "The Way," tells a romanticized version of a real story - about two elderly people disappearing.
 Lela and Raymond Howard left home in June 1997 to attend a festival in Texas, despite Lela suffering from Alzheimer's disease and Raymond having recently had brain surgery.

-Their bodies were found two weeks later at the bottom of a ravine near Hot Springs, AR, hundreds of miles away from where they intended to go.
+The couple was found deceased two weeks later at the bottom of a ravine near Hot Springs, AR, hundreds of miles away from where they intended to go.